 Do you have to relocate to be part of the programme?

-There is no need to relocate as the Amazon Sustainability Accelerator is operated in a hybrid manner, being a mix of online and in-person support offering start-ups much needed flexibility.
+There is no need to relocate as the Amazon Sustainability Accelerator is operated in a hybrid manner, being a mix of online and in-person support offering businesses much needed flexibility.
 There are some events that do need to be attended in person but you will receive advance notice of this.

 The accelerator has a growing line-up of impressive alumni for both programmes.